hdlinhnguyen/checkcoding_supervisor/README.md

-Hi!
-This is my first draft for my internship preparation.
-This is not official version though and temporily presented here.
+This is not official version of my work though and temporarily presented here.